craigeddy/angularDataForm/README.md

 Inspired by the post at http://codingthesmartway.com/angular-2-forms-tutorial-introduction/.
 The following was changed from this post however:

 - instead of `npm install -g angular-cli` use `npm install -g @angular/cli`
+- installed the Chrome Debugging Extension for VS Code
+- used the launch.json configuration found at https://github.com/angular/angular-cli/issues/5178#issuecomment-283809920 to enable debugging and breakpoints

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.